 Candidate B: I am a photographer with 8 years’ experience taking compelling photos of couples at the happiest times in their lives, from engagement sessions to weddings and even maternity photos.
 Please contact me to learn more about how I can help you remember your very special day.

 You are going to call candidate B, right?
 She may have less experience but she demonstrates that she can meet your specific needs.
 Candidate A could also have a portfolio full of wedding shots but misses the mark in communicating this particular part of her photography expertise.
 It’s the same concept with your resume.
-Read on for tips on how to make this process a breeze.
+You have to achieve perfect fit for the role when submitting your resume.
+Otherwise the hiring manager will move on to the next candidate.

 Even within fields, position titles vary from company to company.
 And your skills may align with different role subsets, so here is your chance to show the reader that you are paying attention.
 You may change your current “Office Manager” title to “Administrative Coordinator” to match the current role.
 Or if you positioned yourself as a “Learning and Development Manager” but the company needs an “Organizational Learning Manager,” make that subtle shift to match their current opening.

-Tailor to Your Current Role, Not a Promotion
+Tailor Headings to Your Current Role, Not a Promotion

 Heading and title matching only works if you can reasonably claim those titles.
 As a Technology Manager preparing to leap to the next level in the organizational chart, you do not want to position yourself as “Director of Technology” since this would be an experience mismatch.
 However, the good news is, recruiters and hiring managers quite often seek a candidate poised for advancing into their role and this would mean “Technology Manager” if “Director” a logical next step up.
 Resume writers use different strategies for helping candidates to position themselves effectively for promotions.
 If this is something you are unsure of, be sure to ask your resume writer during the writing process